nsat/space-services-user-guide/README.md

 For customers hosting their own payloads on a Spire satellite bus, please refer to the Payload in Space section of this guide.

-For customer deploying software to existing Spire hardware, please refer to the Software in Space Section
+For customer deploying software to existing Spire hardware, please refer to the Software in Space Section.

 ## Payload in Space

+The diagram below shows the architecture for customers hosting their own payloads on a Spire satellite bus.

 ![Payload in Space Architecture](./assets/images/payload_in_space_arch.png)